 How to Submit

-An official copy must be sent to The Graduate School directly from the testing agency.
+An official copy of your score report must be sent to The Graduate School directly from the testing agency.

 TOEFL: Ask Educational Testing Service to report scores to the Duke University Graduate School.
 Use institution code 5156.
 ETS will require you to select a department code.
 It does not matter which department code you choose.
 The Graduate School will receive the scores as long as you choose institution code 5156.

 ETS only reports TOEFL scores for up to two years after the test date.
 If ETS refuses to report your score, you need to retake the TOEFL before submitting your application.

 IELTS: The IELTS is administered by Cambridge ESOL, British Council, and IDP: IELTS Australia.
 See www.ielts.org for more information.
 Official IELTS scores must be sent by the testing agency directly to: